NamazuST/Namazu/README.md

 This repository represents supplementary material to the publication "2024 Grashorn et la. - Namazu: Low-cost tunable shaking table for vibration experiments under generic signals" published in Experimental Techniques.
 The repository contains software, coded examples, firmware, and CAD files usable for vibrational experiments in the context of dynamic analysis of structures and stochastic dynamics in general.

-Updates 10.06.2024
+Updates 12.06.2024

 # Preparations

-When this readme was written following OS, platforms, and software was used:
+When this readme was written the following OS, platforms, and software were used:

 - Windows 10.0.19041.4355 (professional)
 - Microsoft Visual Studio Code 1.90.0 (VSC)